-The Norwegian TSO (Statnett) holds a license for the system operation responsibility.
+Statnett holds a license for the system operation responsibility.
 This obliges Statnett to ensure physical balance between power production and consumption in the operational hour.
 In performing these tasks, the Nordic balancing market is an important instrument for Statnett.

-Norway is a part of an integrated Nordic balancing market, known as "the Nordic regulation power market".
-The Nordic area is synchronised and the Nordic TSOs therefore collectively operates the Nordic area as if it were a single control area.
-The Nordic balancing market for manually activated reserves shares a common merit order, where the most efficient resources are utilized, for up or down regulation.
-Generators and large consumers can submit bids to provide the TSOs with regulating power to balance the system.
+Norway is a part of an integrated Nordic balancing energy market for manual frequency restoration reserves (mFRR), known as "the Nordic regulation power market".
+The Nordic area (except DK1) is synchronised and the Nordic TSOs therefore collectively operates the Nordic area as if it were a single control area.
+The Nordic balancing energy market for mFRR shares a common merit order list, where the most efficient resources are utilized, for upward or downward regulation.
+In this market, generators and consumers can, subject to a minimum bid size requirement of 10 MW, submit bids to provide the TSOs with regulating power to balance the system

-The electricity regulation price varies close to the Elspot price (Day Ahead).
-In periods with up-regulation, the regulation price will typically be above the spot price, and vice versa in periods with down-regulation.
+The electricity regulation price varies close to the Day-ahead clearing price.
+In periods with upward regulation, the regulation price will typically be above the spot price and below the spot price in periods with downward regulation.